pengsun/pengsun.github.io/index.md

 where : = @, < = .

 ### Research Interests
 Machine Learning and its applications.
-In particular, Deep Learning, Deep Reinforcement Learning, Boosting and Computer Vision.
+In particular, Deep Learning, Deep Reinforcement Learning, Ensemble Learning.

 ### Experiences